d2rd/d2rdNotes/README.md

  Share your board with the project manager that has been assigned to you.
 If you have not been assigned yet, reach out to your lead TA for guidance
  Add your Trello URL to your project's README.md file.
 Commit the change, push it to your repository & submit a pull request MVP Features:
- Display a list of notes
+ Display a list of d2rdNotes
  Create a note with a title and content
  View an existing note
  Edit an existing note